artsy/README/playbooks/support/responding.md

 ### P5 - **Informational**

-Informational incidents are used primarily for training.
-Use this for incidents you create to practice incident response.
+Informational incidents have no customer impact.
+They are often created for reporting or training purposes.